ShuoYang-1998/BLTM/README.md

-# BLTM
-ICML'2022 Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network
+# ICML 2022 Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network

 This is the code for the paper:
 [Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network](https://arxiv.org/pdf/2105.13001.pdf)